nestybox/sysbox/docs/user-guide/install-k8s-distros.md

 1. Create a Lokomotive cluster as described in the [documentation](https://kinvolk.io/docs/lokomotive/0.9/installer/lokoctl/).
-Take into account the Sysbox node requirements described [here](install-k8s.md#kubernetes-worker-node-requirements), and the fact that Lokomotive runs atop Flatcar Container Linux distribution, which is only [supported](../distro-compat.md) in Sysbox-EE offering.
+Take into account the Sysbox node requirements described [here](install-k8s.md#kubernetes-worker-node-requirements), and the fact that Lokomotive runs atop Flatcar Container Linux distribution, which is only [supported](../distro-compat.md) in the Sysbox-EE offering.

 2. Once the cluster is fully operational, proceed to install Sysbox as shown [here](install-k8s.md).